AIDL-PROJ-2022/enhanced-srgan/README.md

 Afterwards, the SRCNN inspired the creation of new architectures that included different updates and improved accuracy:
 Resnet: use of skip connections.
-Replacement of simple convolutions by residual blocks Learnable Upsampling methods like Sub-Pixel convolution instead of interpolations..
+Replacement of simple convolutions by residual blocks Learnable Upsampling methods like Sub-Pixel convolution instead of interpolations.

 Some time later, the introduction of the Perceptual loss, which is a mean of all MSE of each pixel (Target Real HR Image VS Output), as Loss function instead of using directly the MSE error proved to be a right choice as it reduced over-smoothing improving the perceptual quality.